-Recent Accounting Standards-In February 2013, the Financial Accounting Standards Board ("FASB") issued guidance that requires an entity to present information about reclassification adjustments from accumulated other comprehensive income in their financial statements or footnotes.
-This guidance is effective for fiscal years and interim periods within those years beginning after December 15, 2012.
-We adopted this guidance for the fiscal quarter ended May 4, 2013 and the adoption did not have a material impact on our condensed consolidated financial statements.
+Recent Accounting Standards-In April 2014, the Financial Accounting Standards Board issued guidance that changes the criteria for reporting discontinued operations, as well as requiring new disclosures about discontinued operations and disposals of components of an entity that do not qualify for discontinued operations reporting.
+This guidance is effective for fiscal years beginning after December 15, 2014, with early adoption permitted for disposals that have not been reported in financial statements previously issued.
+We will adopt this guidance for the fiscal year ending January 30, 2016 and we do not expect the adoption will have a material impact on our condensed consolidated financial statements.